playframework/playframework/documentation/manual/working/javaGuide/main/cache/JavaCache.md

 ## Importing the Cache API

 Play provides both an API and an default Caffeine Cache implementation of that API.
-To get the full Caffeine Cache implementation, add `caffeine-cache` to your dependencies list:
+To get the full Caffeine Cache implementation, add `caffeine` to your dependencies list:

 @[caffeine-cache-sbt-dependencies](code/cache.sbt)